-DoJ&CD DSAC DSAC New indicator disaggregated statistical data by 2024 264 projects to be supported (54 flagship cultural events, 90 touring ventures, 60 public art projects) 6 heritage legacy projects implemented to transform the national heritage landscape (1.
+Promote the study of history in schools DSAC Number of programmes introduced to promote the study of history in schools 6 heritage legacy projects implemented to transform the national heritage landscape (1.
 Khananda site, 2.
 OR Tambo Garden of Remembrance, 3.
 Winnie Mandela site in Brandfort, 4.
 Archie Gumede statue, 5.
-Statue Data collection of disaggregated statistical data for measurement of racism, racial discrimination, xenophobia and related intolerance Number of projects in the creative industry supported through the Mzansi Golden Economy programme Number of heritage legacy projects (including resistance of liberation heritage remote sites implemented) Number of programmes introduced to promote the study of history in schools pport in e industry e Mzansi nomy heritage ects to he national idscape e study of thools DoJ&CD DSAC DSAC Increase su the creative through the Golden Eco Project Implement legacy proje transform t heritage lan heritage lan Increase support in the creative industry through the Mzansi Golden Economy Project Implement heritage legacy projects to transform the national heritage landscape Promote the study of history in schools memorial of King Cetshwayo), 6.
-Enyokeni DBE Revised and reformed History curriculum New indicator DBE Number of curriculum specialist, teachers, examiners and moderators trained on the revised History Curriculum Policy documents programme to promote the study of History in schools.
-Revised History Curriculum Policy/Documents for Grades 4-12.
-400 Curriculum specialists and teachers trained 400 Examiners and moderators for (Grade 12) training Development of exemplar question papers for the revised History curriculum trained New indicator Promotion and implementation of indigenous languages DBE Number of schools that have introduced South African languages 80% of public schools have introduced African languages in public schools Pilot in Grade 1 - 2 in 264 schools across all provinces.
-DBE Number of programmes introduced to promote Mother Tongue Based Multilingual Education (MTBME) One programme introduced to promote Mother Tongue Based Multilingual Education 0 DBE Number of schools that have 50 schools introduced Kiswahili as 0
+Statue and memorial of King Cetshwayo), 6.
+Enyokeni New Indicator DBE Revised and reformed History curriculum · New indicator DBE Number of curriculum specialist, teachers, examiners and moderators trained on the revised History Curriculum Policy documents programme to promote the study of History in schools.
+Revised History Curriculum Policy/ Documents for Grades 4-12.
+400 Curriculum specialists and teachers trained 400 Examiners and moderators for (Grade 12) training Development of exemplar question papers for the revised History New indicator curriculum trained Promotion and implementation of indigenous languages DBE Number of schools that have introduced South African languages 80% of public schools have introduced African languages in public schools Pilot in Grade 1 - 2 in 264 schools across all provinces.
+DBE Number of programmes introduced to promote Mother Tongue Based Multilingual Education (MTBME) One programme introduced to promote Mother Tongue Based Multilingual Education 0 DBE Number of schools that have introduced Kiswahili as Second Additional Language 50 schools introduced Kiswahili as Second Additional Language in the National Curriculum Statement 0 Monitor the implementation of the Use of Official Languages Act DSAC, PanSALB Number of Government departments and public entities monitored to implement the Use of Official Languages Act 36 government departments, public national entities & enterprises have language policy by 2024 27 Promotion and development of official languages DSAC % of documents received that are translated and edited 100% of received documents translated and edited annually 100% DSAC Number of multi-year human language technology projects supported 30 (6 x 5 starting from 2019/20 - 2023/24) multi-year human 6 multi-year projects per annum.